indigo-dc/cdmi-s3-qos/README-IT.md

 git clone https://github.com/indigo-dc/cdmi-s3-qos.git
 ```

-### 2. Build the docker image with integrated testing environment
+### 2. Build the docker image that provides integrated testing environment

 ```
 cd cdmi-s3-qos/docker
 docker build -f Dockerfile-integration-tests -t integration-tests-image ..
 ```

-### 3. Run bash session inside the docker container
+### 3. Run the docker container with bash session

 ```
 docker run -ti --name integration-tests-container integration-tests-image bash
 ```

-### 4. Run INDIGO CDMI server
+### 4. Run INDIGO CDMI server inside docker container

-Note that at this point we are already operating in bash session which is running inside docker container.
-What is important, we run the CDMI server in background and we redirect standard error and standard output channels to file.
-It will allow us to type further commands in bash session.
+Note that at this point we are already operating in bash session which is running inside the docker container.
+Now it is time to run INDIGO CDMI server from this bash session.
+What is important, we have to run the CDMI server in background and we redirect standard error and standard output channels to a file.
+Thanks to it the bash session will still be available for further tesitng commands.

 ```
 ./run.sh >> /tmp/cdmi.log 2>&1 &
 ```

-It is good idea to wait here for a few seconds, just to let the server to finish start-up procedure (30 sec. should be enough).
+It is good idea to wait here for a few seconds in order to let the server to finish start-up procedure (30 sec. should be enough).
 To be sure that CDMI server is ready, you can check if it already listen on port 8080:

 ```